-Year 1976 saw the Braga District Archives and the Braga Public Library integrated into the newly founded University of Minho (by law 402/73, dated August 11) resulting in significant benefits for both services.
+Year 1976 saw the Braga District Archives and the Braga Public Library integrated into the newly founded University of Minho (by law 402/73, dated August 11) resulting in significant benefits for both institutions.

 Since its foundation, ADB has been responsible for preserving and disseminating information about the collections and document funds kept in its premises, while steadily incorporating further books and documents from the Civil Registry and Notary's Office of the district, as well as performing further functions determined by law 149 of April 5, 1983.

 As of 1984, the Archives expanded the scope of their legal duties in the form of services open to the local community and abroad.
 The publication of inventories and studies, and the engagement in partnerships and research projects was encouraged.
 A partnership with IBM Portugal enabled the publication of a rare document: the Map of the Streets of Braga (1750), which includes the layout of the 70 streets then existing in the city and the detailed drawings of their 4064 houses.

 ADB is a member of the Cultural Council of the University of Minho, by Normative Order No. 80 dated August 7, 1989 and by the Statutes of the University of Minho.